MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

 > **Note**: make sure you completed the steps to create your Azure DevOps Organization before continuing with these steps.

-To follow all learning lab instructions, you'll need set up a new Azure DevOps project and create a repository that's based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) application.
+To follow all lab instructions, you'll need set up a new Azure DevOps project and create a repository that's based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) application.

 ### Create and configure the team project